truenas/documentation/content/SCALE/GettingStarted/Install/SetUpSharing.md

 7. From here, `cd` into the local directory and view or modify the files as needed.

-## Setting Up an ISCSi Block Share
+## Setting up an iSCSI Block Share

 Setting up block sharing is a complicated scenario that requires detailed configuration steps and knowledge of your network environment.
 A simple configuration is beyond the scope of this getting started guide, but detailed articles are available in the SCALE Tutorials section under Shares.